Your Freelance SEO Content Writer for Hire

 Using all my notes up to this point, it’s time to start slinging ink.

-When your content gives enough value, it sells the idea that you’re an expert who understands your audience’s pain points better than themselves.
-Hence, it positions you as an authority figure they can trust for the problem that they want to solve.
+The purpose of content is to give value, not to sell.
+When your content gives enough value, it grows to the point where it sells the idea that you’re an expert who understands your audience’s pain points better than themselves.
+Hence, it positions you as an authority figure that they can trust.

 • Internal links to relevant content